marth-vader2001/Nightmare-Plague-PC-Vault/- Brannon -/Characters/NPC/Seni/LLawyr Yn Mawr/Herouk.md

 ##### Long Term Goals
 Unknown

 ##### Secondary Goals
 Unknown

 ##### Motivations
 Unknown

 ##### Flaws
 Unknown

 ##### Affiliations
 [[The Crew of the Kilfenora]]

 ### Notes
 The second in command of [[- Aime -/Additional Lore/Ships/The Kilfenora|The Kilfenora]].
-Herouk was a privateer by trade and worked alongside his pa
+Herouk was a privateer by trade and worked alongside his partner [[- Brannon -/Characters/NPC/Seni/LLawyr Yn Mawr/Nomli Gurglegum|Nomli Gurglegum]].